-In accordance with the professional standards applicable in France, we have also performed the specific checks required by law.
+We have also performed, in accordance with professional standards applicable in France, the specific verifications required by French law.

-Information given in the management report and other documents sent to shareholders on the financial position and the annual financial statements
+Information given in the management report and in other documents provided to shareholders on the financial position and the annual financial statements

-We have no matters to report as to the fair presentation and the consistency with the financial statements of the information given in the Board of Directors' Management Report and in the other documents addressed to the shareholders with respect to the financial position and the financial statements.
+We have no matters to report as to the fair presentation and the consistency with the financial statements of the information given in the Board of Directors' Management Report and in the other documents provided to the shareholders with respect to the financial position and the financial statements.